For Fall 2022 and Spring 2023, all new students will continue to submit only Measles and Rubella, and Hepatitis B immunization records.

 Please note that email is NOT a secure method of communication.
 Therefore, please do NOT email any medical documents.

-Please access the Service Learning website about TB and Fingerprinting for instructions about TB tests.
+Please access the Service Learning document for information about tuberculosis (TB) tests.

 CSUMB will enforce the updates to CSU Executive Order 803 beginning in Fall 2023.
 At that time, all new students will be required to adhere to the new immunization requirements.